drashna/qmk_mkdocs/docs/en/docs/feature_oled_driver.md

 ```

 !!! warning
-    Scrolling and rotation are unsupported on the SH1106.
+    Scrolling is unsupported on the SH1106 and SH1107.

+!!! warning
+    Scrolling does not work properly on the SSD1306 if the display width is smaller than 128.

 ## SSD1306.h Driver Conversion Guide